-I had the pleasure of presenting a paper on physician resource planning at the National Conference on Redefining & Reforming Medical Education, held at the Putra World Trade Centre, in Kuala Lumpur, Malaysia, on 21 July 2011.
+I was honored to present a paper on physician resource planning at the National Conference on Redefining & Reforming Medical Education, held at the Putra World Trade Centre, in Kuala Lumpur, Malaysia, on 21 July 2011.

 The Problem: An Oversupply of Doctors in Malaysia